TeoKac/Portfolio-WP-site/README.md

-Test site created with WordPress
+Portfolio site for Teo Kac created with WordPress